 - Sex Offender Search – Make sure the person stalking you is not a sexual offender.
 Search the National Alert Registry to find sexual offenders in your neighborhood.

 - Stalking Behavior – Stalking Behaviors, Definitions, Resources, and Links

 - Stalking Victims – Anti-stalking resources and information.

-- Stalking Resource Center – A program of the National Center for Victims of Crime, the Stalking Resource Center is committed to public education about stalking and implementation of multidisciplinary responses to stalking in local communities across the country.
+- Stalking Resource Center – A program of the National Center for Victims of Crime, the Stalking Resource Center is committed to public education and implementation of multidisciplinary responses in local communities across the country.

 A police officer, often known as either a law enforcement officer or a cop, is a warranted employee of a police